wso2-attic/ballerina-integrator/docs/learn/guides/messaging/messaging-with-sqs/README.md

 **notify_fire.bal**
 <!-- INCLUDE_CODE: guide/notify_fire.bal -->

-Following code listens to the SQS queue and if there are any notifications, it would receive from the queue and delete the existing messages in the queue.
+The following code listens to the SQS queue and if there are any notifications, it would receive from the queue and delete the existing messages in the queue.

 **listen_to_fire_alarm.bal**
 <!-- INCLUDE_CODE: guide/listen_to_fire_alarm.bal -->

-In the following code, the main method would implement the workers related to creating a queue, sending a message to the queue consuming and receiving / deleting messages form the queue.
+In the following code, the `main` method would implement the workers related to creating a queue, sending a message to the queue, and consuming and receiving/deleting messages from the queue.

 **main.bal**
 <!-- INCLUDE_CODE: guide/main.bal -->